Tix: 2021: Melodi Grand Prix, Eurovision Song Contest, opening up about mental health struggles

-On 15 January 2021, during an interview on Norwegian talk show "Lindmo", Andreas told of how he tried to commit suicide in 2018.
+On 15 January 2021, during an interview on Norwegian talk show "Lindmo", Haukeland told of how he tried to commit suicide in 2018.
 He said the character of Tix had completely taken over and that there was no room for the real Andreas.
 He was crying on the floor of his bathroom when his cat, Findus, came in to comfort him.
-Andreas told Findus about his troubles and, to this day, he says that Findus saved his life.
+Haukeland told Findus about his troubles and, to this day, he says that Findus saved his life.

 On 20 February 2021, Tix won the Melodi Grand Prix 2021 with the song "Fallen Angel", and thus earned the right to represent Norway at the Eurovision Song Contest 2021 in Rotterdam.
 A week later, he apologized for the lyrics he used in his old russ songs on Instagram, saying in part "The Russ era is a time that is normless, that is boundless by nature and that acts as a valve for young people.
 The music is made to be played in that context.
 It is made for young people, who party, who drink and who have sex.
 Could and should I have used other words and phrases?
 In retrospect - yes.
 My focus was on the party and the community.
 My heart's desire...
 I have, or have never had, any intention of hurting anyone.
 I want to apologize to everyone who has felt trampled on by the songs.
 That was not the intention, and I am genuinely sorry."
 However, he would also say that he would not change anything that he did in the past; he simply had said that he was sorry some had been offended.